 Fluticasone Nasal Spray Description

-Fluticasone propionate, the active component of Fluticasone Propionate Nasal Spray, is a synthetic corticosteroid having the chemical name S - (fluoromethyl)6α,9 - difluoro - 11β - 17 - dihydroxy - 16α - methyl - 3 - oxoandrosta - 1,4 - diene - 17β - carbothioate, 17-propionate and the following chemical structure:
+The active component of Fluticasone Propionate Nasal Spray is fluticasone propionate, a corticosteroid having the chemical name S - (fluoromethyl)6α,9 - difluoro - 11β,17 - dihydroxy - 16α - methyl - 3 - oxoandrosta - 1,4 - diene - 17β - carbothioate, 17-propionate and the following chemical structure:

 Fluticasone propionate is a white powder with a molecular weight of 500.6, and the empirical formula is C25H31F3O5S.
 It is practically insoluble in water, freely soluble in dimethyl sulfoxide and dimethylformamide, and slightly soluble in methanol and 95% ethanol.